pottendo/vice-mapper/README.md

 - insert row/columns more easily
 - better support moving around tiles on map to make space in case a border is reached
 - maybe allow individual crop vals for tiles
-- Add a save button to the debug window.

 Internals:<br>
-- introduce log-levels and make diag-output window clever (highlight, etc.)
 - adjust maximum map dynamically depending on 32/64 bit
 - Properly manage 'gui.glade' path.
 - encapsule some globals